-The Friends of OSD nonprofit board currently consists of 6 members and we are actively recruiting additional directors.
-Get Involved for more information about serving on the Friends of OSD board.
+The Friends of OSD nonprofit bylaws provide for a maximum 15-member Board of Directors, and we are actively recruiting additional directors.
+See our Get Involved web page for more information about serving on the Friends of OSD Board.

-Monthly board meetings are usually held at OSD in the Clerc Conference Room, Clatterbuck Central Services Facility, on the 3rd Wednesday of the month from 3:30PM – 5:30PM Meeting time and day are subject to change in order to accommodate board members’ schedules.
-Please check the OSD calendar for any changes each month.
+Board meetings are usually held monthly.
+Meeting time and day are subject to change in order to accommodate Board members’ schedules.
+Please check the OSD calendar and the FOSD Home Page/Events for specifics each month.
 Board meetings are open to the public.

 Friends of OSD Advisory Council

 In 2014, FOSD created an Advisory Council of 13 members to lend support and advice to the Board of Directors.
 Members of the Advisory Council make the following commitments:

 - Lend their names to and endorse the work of FOSD